sauravRajput90/Women-Cloth-Reviews-Prediction/README.md

-# Women-Cloth-Reviews-Prediction
+# Title of Project: Women Cloth Reviews Prediction with Multi-Nomial Naïve Bayes

 # OVERVIEW OF THE PROJECT

-## Title of Project: Women Cloth Reviews Prediction with Multi-Nomial Naïve Bayes
 This project aims to predict the sentiment of women’s clothing reviews using a Multi-Nomial Naïve Bayes classifier.
 By analyzing customer reviews, we can gain insights into customer satisfaction and preferences, which can help improve product offerings and customer service.

 ## Objectives